vinegarhq/vinegarhq.github.io/src/Configuration/index.md

 # Configuration

-To adjust Vinegar or Roblox's behavior, the configuration may be edited.
-This is done through a configuration file.
-To edit this file, you may follow the steps below.
+To adjust Vinegar or Roblox's behavior, the configuration may be edited, which can be done by opening Vinegar and pressing the settings button in the top left.

 > **Note:** You only need to edit the configuration file if you want to fine tune Roblox's behavior.
 Having a configuration file is completely optional!

-## Editing the configuration

 Anything added to the configuration file is an override over the default configuration.

-The configuration file (`config.toml`) may be easily edited by running the `vinegar edit` command.
-By using the `edit` command, error validation is also included.

-If using Flatpak, the command is `flatpak run org.vinegarhq.Vinegar edit`.

-If getting an error about an `EDITOR` variable, this can be temporarily fixed by running the command as `export EDITOR=nano; vinegar edit` (which will cause the `nano` editor to be used).
-Though, it is preferrable to set an `EDITOR` variable permanently, in a place like `.bashrc`.

 ## Configuration Values